CLTHO · The Guide

 07 — Questions a skeptic actually asks

 No. Rent-to-own is a different legal product — and a lot of them have hurt the people they claimed to help.
 CLTHO doesn't promise you a specific house at a specific price.
-It builds the credit, savings, and education to buy one on the open market.
+It builds the community, knowledge, and education to buy one on the open market — solo or with your housemates.

-You still leave with more credit, real savings, homebuyer education, and a community.
+You still leave with homebuyer education, a community, a copy of your application, and a clearer picture of your path.
 Even on the "didn't close" path, you're ahead of where renting alone would have left you.

 Anyone whose goals, budget, timeline, and lifestyle fit a house and a cohort that has room.
 We match on what people want, not on who they are.